ShreyaChandurkar/Todo-app/README.md

 # Todo-app

-Hello, my name is Shreya Chandurkar.
-I am currently pursuing my master's degree in Master of Computer Application.
-As part of my coursework, I have developed an assignment that includes several features.

 Firstly, I have created a registration form with validation and error pop-ups.
 The registration form ensures that the entered information meets the required criteria.

 Secondly, I have developed a login form with validation and error pop-ups as well.
 This form ensures that only authorized users can access the system.